ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

    pair: Option mode; Customization
    pair: Default mode; Customization

 Virtel V4.56 introduces some enhancements to customisation.
-With Virtel 4.56, customization is possible at a global level, effecting all transactions for an entry point, or at a transaction level, effecting only specific transactions.
+From Virtel 4.56 onwards, customization is now possible at a global level, effecting all transactions for an entry point, or at a transaction level, effecting only specific transactions.
 Previous customisation was only at the entry point level.
+The two customization modes are known as "Compatibility" mode and "Option" mode.
+As delivered, Virtel V4.56 defaults to having no customization mode active.
+This means neither "compatibility" mode or "option" mode.
+To turn one on these modes on the following actions must be performed.

 .. _#_V457UG_compatibility mode:

 Compatibility Mode
 ------------------

-To maintain compatibility with older release of Virtel the original customisation design continues to be supported under a feature called "compatibility mode".
-This compatibility feature can be activated by including the following statement in the TCT:-
+To maintain compatibility with older releases of Virtel, the original customisation design continues to be supported as "compatibility" mode.
+This mode can be activated performing the following actions

+- Included the following statement in the TCT:-

 ::

 	HTSETn=(OPTION-DEFAULT-COMPATIBILITY) where n = 1_4.

-As delivered, Virtel V4.56 defaults to having no custom mode active.
-That means neither compatibility mode or the option mode is active.
-To turn one on these modes on the following actions must be performed.

-- Update the TCT with the HTSETn statement to turn on compatibility mode and reassemble the TCT.
 - Modify the elements (w2hparm.js, custom.css, custom.js etc.) and upload to the relevant directory.
 This would normally be CLI-DIR
 - Update the relevant transactions to point to the CLI-DIR for the elements you wish to customize or modify.
 The transactions are:-